Make use of Adalo's snap guides and keyboard shortcuts to place your components exactly where you want them.

 Skill Level: Beginner

-The main method for positioning components in the Adalo Editor is simply by clicking and dragging on the components.
+The main method for positioning components in the Adalo Builder is simply by clicking and dragging on the components.
 In order for a component to be visible, it must be placed on a screen in your app.
 If you drag a component completely off a screen, it will be deleted, however components can partially hang off the screens in your app if need be.

 Adalo has some built-in snap guides to help you align your components both on the app screen and with other components.
 You'll see these guides when you select and drag around a component that has already been added to a screen (you will not see them when adding a component).
 The guides will appear for a few purposes:

-- When you have a component selected, you can use the arrow keys on your keyboard to nudge the component around in the editor.
+- When you have a component selected, you can use the arrow keys on your keyboard to nudge the component around in the builder.
 If you need larger nudges, you can hold Shift while using the arrow keys.

 - You can create copies of components by holding Option (on Mac) or Alt (on PC), then clicking and dragging a component you want to copy.
 This also works for entire screens so that you can copy whole layouts.